zextras/tech-doc/source/carbonio/_management/backup.rst

--  ``items`` is a directory containing up to 4096 additional folders, whose name consists of two hexadecimal (uppercae and lowercase) characters. **Items** in the Mailbox will be stored in the directory whose name has the last two characters of their ID.
+-  ``items`` is a directory containing up to 4096 additional folders, whose name consists of two hexadecimal (uppercae and lowercase) characters. **Items** in the AppServer will be stored in the directory whose name has the last two characters of their ID.

 -  ``id_mapper.log`` is a user object ID mapping and contains a map